kamilogluipek/dsa210project/README.md

 The SVR model’s confusion matrix shows most predictions are concentrated in the 30–60 and 60–90 bins, with a clear tendency to misclassify higher and lower actual usage as these middle bins.

-Among the three regression models tested (Random Forest, K-Nearest Neighbors, and Support Vector Regression) the Random Forest Regressor achieved the best performance with the lowest MAE (32.30 minutes), lowest RMSE (38.57 minutes), and the highest R² score (0.034).
+Among these three regression models tested (Random Forest, K-Nearest Neighbors, and Support Vector Regression) the Random Forest Regressor achieved the best performance with the lowest MAE (32.30 minutes), lowest RMSE (38.57 minutes), and the highest R² score (0.034).
 While overall predictive accuracy remained modest, Random Forest showed a stronger ability to capture patterns in the data, making it the most reliable model for estimating daily Instagram screen time based on weather conditions.

 ## 6. Limitations and Future Work